JeffersonLab/clas12-timeline/doc/qa.md

 The [timeline code](..) produces an initial QADB as a byproduct.
 This initial version automatically assigns several defect bits, therefore this procedure is called the "automatic QA".

+If you are performing a manual QA as part of a cross check, skip to the next section.

 ### :ballot_box_with_check: Checklist

 <details>